pacs-course/pacs-examples/Examples/src/ForwardDeclaration/README.md

 header file containing the full definition.
 Indeed, class `B` has a variable of type `A` as its member, therefore the compiler needs to know the size of `A` to deduce the size of `B`.
-Just a forward declaration of `A` is here be insufficient, and it would lead to a compiler error.
+Just a forward declaration of `A` is here insufficient, and it would lead to a compiler error.

+#What do I learn here?#
+That forward declaratiosn are sometimes necessary.